 I guess you are here because you are dreaming of becoming a flight attendant, just like I used to.
 I used to dream about living a life full of travel and glamour high up in the air.
 The problem was just one thing; I had no idea how to become a flight attendant without any experience.

 How do you get a job as a flight attendant if you don’t have experience?

 Those were the types of questions I used to ask myself before I took a head dive into becoming one.
 And I did at the age of 19 which was considered very young back then.

 Being a flight attendant seemed very glamorous and fun.
 I’d watch these people walk through the airport with a superior stride and a fancy uniform.
 To me, they seemed as if they were the luckiest and happiest people in the world.
 I wanted to be them and live their life.
 I wanted to travel and see the world.

-Maybe you are like me and you wish to travel and go explore.
+Maybe you are like me and you wish to travel and explore.

 Maybe you are looking to change careers and you are tired of the standard 9 to 5.

-Perhaps you finally have the time to do something for yourself and always dreamt to travel.
+Perhaps you finally have the time to do something for yourself and always dreamt of traveling.

 I will break down exactly what is required to become a flight attendant without experience, what airlines look for, and what you need to do to live out that dream of yours.

 HOW DO I BECOME A FLIGHT ATTENDANT WITH NO EXPERIENCE?